 There are some big differences between the standard audio and the Ultra High Fidelity Sound package.
 The Tesla UFHS package adds the following:

-The audio system in every Model S/X is integrated into the Media Control Unit (most commonly referred to as the MCU).
+The audio system in older Model S/X vehicles is integrated into the Media Control Unit, most commonly referred to as the MCU.
 The MCU provides 200 watts of amplification to the standard audio system.
-When Upgraded to Ultra High Fidelity, the additional 360 watt amplifier is added behind the instrument cluster.
+When upgraded to Ultra High Fidelity Sound, an additional 360-watt amplifier is added behind the instrument cluster.

 In terms of speaker sizes, they are as follows: